*Use a 1/4 inch seam allowance unless noted otherwise.

 (b) Iron the pocket and then top stitch what will be the top of the pocket.

 (c) Grab one of the pieces of interior duck cloth and measure from the top 5.5 inches and place your pocket piece there.
 First sew your bottom part of the pocket to the duck cloth.
 For the pockets, measure in 5 inches and sew a line and then measure another 5 inches and sew another line.

 *REPEAT step 6 a through c for pocket #2 EXCEPT don’t sew middle lines (step c) unless you want more small pockets.

 //7// If you want a zipper pocket inside your bag, sew a zipper on the pocket #1 side.
-Remember to go HERE
+Remember to go HERE for a tutorial.

 //8// Okay, it’s time for assembling the whole thing together.
 Get excited, you are almost done.
 Grab your zipper and the pocket side exterior piece.
 Lay the zipper so that the teeth are facing the outside of the exterior piece.
 Then take the top part of the zipper and fold it 90 degrees up and pin (as seen in the above picture).